 Does it spark joy?

 It’s a simple question when it comes to a t-shirt you’ve had since college, or the kitchen tool you’ve never used.
 But, how do you use that measurement to help with your social media?

 I would love to take a few minutes to share what I’ve done in hopes it might help you.

-- I have blocked all right wing AND left wing news websites.
 There is a lot of misinformation that gets shared that is so slanted.
 It’s the content that causes fights because it’s so ridiculous.
 For every anti-vaxing site, there is another one refuting every argument.
-Either way ? there is no new information, no compelling anything.
+Either way, there is no new information, no compelling anything.

 4. I have marked some people as See First.

 Then, every time I log in, I see their new posts at the top of my feed.
 (I really only do this with a few people.

 Those allow me to put specific people into groups I create then I can go through those feeds individually.
 After all, you can’t fully Marie Kondo your Facebook feed without sorting stuff into categories!

 6. If all people ever post is negative, anger-inducing things I snooze them for 30 days.

 The interesting thing about this tactic is even after the 30 days, I rarely see their posts anymore.